techidaily/site-facebook/source/_posts/decoding-underlying-themes-in-fb-chatter.md

 ![Messenger Requests Main View](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/Messenger-Requests-Main-View.jpg)

  Until you reply, the other person can’t see if you’ve read their message or when you’re online on Messenger.
 Once you respond, Messenger will move the chat to your main inbox and treat it like any other.
-That person will then be able to see your online status, know that you’ve read their messages[via Messenger’s icons](https://www.makeuseof.com/tag/what-do-the-different-facebook-messenger-circles-mean-and-more/) , and can call you.
+That person will then be able to see your online status, know that you’ve read their messages [via Messenger’s icons](https://www.makeuseof.com/tag/what-do-the-different-facebook-messenger-circles-mean-and-more/) , and can call you.

  For messages you aren’t interested in, click the**I don’t want to hear from \[name\]** link above the reply box.